oddrationale/ACollectionOfChessWisdom/manuscript/08_The_Pratical_Player.md

 Always makes a blunder-check.

-Checks each possible move of the opponent’s pieces and pawns while it is the opponent’s turn to move.
+Checks each possible move of the opponent's pieces and pawns while it is the opponent's turn to move.

-Tries to find ways to ignore the opponent’s threats, i.e., looks for stronger counter-threats of his own.
+Tries to find ways to ignore the opponent's threats, i.e., looks for stronger counter-threats of his own.

 Prefers to move an attacked piece rather than defend it.